The Albert Memorial in Kensington Gardens is one of London's most ornate monuments. It commemorates the death of Prince Albert in 1861 of typhoid.

 The Arch is a six-metre high Roman travertine sculpture positioned on the north bank of the Long Water presented by the artist Henry Moore to the nation for siting in Kensington Gardens in 1980.

-Physical Energy is a bronze statue of a man on horseback that commemorates Sir Cecil Rhodes.
-The statue was installed in 1907 by George Frederick Watts.
+Physical Energy is a bronze statue of a man on horseback, installed in 1907 by the artist George Frederick Watts.

-The Speke Monument is a red granite statue dedicated to John Hanning Speke, the explorer who discovered Lake Victoria and led expeditions to the source of the Nile.
+The Speke Monument is a red granite statue dedicated to John Hanning Speke, the first European to discover Lake Victoria and lead expeditions to locate the source of the Nile.
 It is located near the junction of Lancaster Walk and Budges Walk in Kensington Gardens.

 The Elfin Oak is a sculpture made from the hollow trunk of an oak tree that is carved with figures of fairies, elves and animals.
 It is located alongside the Diana Memorial Playground.